 - 2.5 Although the Government's intention is for local people to decide what goes on in their villages/towns, the Localism Act sets out some important guidance.
 One of these is that all Neighbourhood Plans must be in line with higher level planning policy.
 That is that Plans must be in line with the NPPF and local policy, in our case the ADC Local Plan. - 2.6 Neighbourhood Plans must be in line with European Regulations on strategic environmental assessment and habitat regulations.
-A Screening Opinion submitted to ADC was inconclusive about the need for a Sustainability Appraisal (SA) of the Plan due to queries which have subsequently been addressed.
-The Basic Conditions Statement does however assess each policy for sustainability. - 2.7 The Plan gives local people a say in determining where new housing should go and how they would like the Parish to change.
+A Sustainability Appraisal (SA) of the Plan has been undertaken/is not required, and has been important in shaping the policies. (to be completed after ADC decision) - 2.7 The Plan gives local people a say in determining where new housing should go and how they would like the Parish to change.
 Without the Plan, ADC would make these decisions on behalf of the people of Bersted.